yehonatanke/Thyroid-Predict-ML/README.md

 <img src="https://github.com/yehonatanke/Thyroid-Predict-ML/blob/main/data%20visualization/Age%20Distribution%20by%20Gender%20(Frequency).png" alt="Age Distribution by Gender 2" width="400px" style="margin-right: 10px;">
 <img src="https://github.com/yehonatanke/Thyroid-Predict-ML/blob/main/data%20visualization/discretization_visualization/facet_age.png" alt="Age Distribution 3" width="700px" style="margin-right: 10px;">
 </div>

-## Main Script (main.py)
-The main.py script integrates all the stages from data preparation to visualization, ensuring a seamless workflow from raw data to actionable insights.

-## Libraries
-This project requires the following Python libraries:
-- `pandas` and `numpy` for data manipulation.
-- `matplotlib` and `seaborn` for data visualization.
-- `scikit-learn` for machine learning models and evaluations.
-- `tensorflow.keras` for building neural network models.

-## How to Run

-1. **Clone the Repository**: Begin by cloning or downloading the repository containing the program files to your local machine.

-2. **Install Dependencies**: Ensure you have all the necessary dependencies installed.
-You may need to install packages such as pandas, matplotlib, and numpy if you haven't already.
-You can typically install these dependencies using pip:

-    ```bash
-    pip install pandas matplotlib numpy scikit-learn tensorflow
-    ```

-3. **Set Up Data**: Place your dataset in a location accessible to the program.
-Update the `dataset_path` variable in the `main()` function to point to the location of your dataset.

-4. **Define Workflow**: Customize the workflow dictionary in the `main()` function to specify which tasks you want to execute.
-Set the value of each key to `True` or `False` based on your requirements.

-5. **Execute the Program**: Run the `main()` function to start the program.
-Depending on the tasks enabled in the workflow, the program will process, analyze, and visualize the data accordingly.

-6. **Review Results**: Once the program completes execution, review the results generated by each enabled task.
-This may include plots, statistics, preprocessed data, analysis insights, and any edited files.

-7. **Adjust Workflow**: If necessary, modify the workflow settings or edit the code to suit your specific needs.
-You can rerun the program with different configurations as needed.

-8. **Repeat as Needed**: You can run the program multiple times with different datasets or configurations to analyze various datasets or perform different tasks.

 #### Workflow Explanation